Capsicums

 • Aphidsmites and whitefly – look out for these pests and spray OCP eco-oil at the first sign.
 Their numbers can multiply quickly and early control is important so they don’t get the chance to damage plants and spread diseases.

 • Fruit fly – these troublesome flies lay eggs inside the fruit which hatch into maggots and ruin the fruit.
-Hang an OCP eco-lure trap at planting time to monitor their presence and then apply OCP eco-naturalure as soon as they appear.
-Fruit fly is becoming an increasing problem so be vigilant for this pest and act early.
+Hang an OCP eco-lure trap at planting time to monitor their presence.
+If your trap starts catching flies then you'll need to apply a cover spray or bag individual fruits to protect them.

 • Caterpillars – there are some caterpillars that will attack the foliage and developing fruit.
-Pick off those you can see or read our guide for further tips on controlling caterpillars organically.
+Pick off those you can see or spray with OCP eco-caterpillar killer.

 • Root knot nematodes – roots that have been attacked by these tiny pests will swell and develop multiple bumps or ‘knots’.
 Once damaged the roots are unable to efficiently take up moisture and nutrients causing stunted plant growth, reduced yields, regular wilting and early plant death.
 Apply OCP eco-nemguard at planting time and then every 4-6 weeks throughout the season to allow healthy roots to develop.
 Help prevent nematode build up by incorporating organic matter (compost and manures) when preparing your soil and practicing crop rotation.